 Your final paragraph should mirror your first in its decisiveness.
-You want to reaffirm your suitability for the role, keep drawing on your experience, or if you are applying for internships of work experience refer to your skills that can be transferred into the environment.
+You want to reaffirm your suitability for the role, keep drawing on your experience, or if you are applying for internships or work experience, refer to skills that can be transferred into the environment.
 Some good ways to sign off would be "I would be happy to meet with you to discuss the role further".

 Once you have written your cover letter take a few moments to look at it as an employer would and work your way through the checklist:

 At the beginning of your career, the prospect of being asked in for an interview can be exciting and nerve-wracking.
-As you wait for the interview date a host of scenarios will buzz through your mind.
+As you wait for the interview date, a host of scenarios will buzz through your mind.
 What questions will they ask?
-Will they require you to demonstrate your amazing Excel skills?
+Will they require you to demonstrate your incredible Excel skills?
 Will you freeze up?
 Not understand the question?
 Cry?

 Fear not.
 Interviews can induce a lump in the throat and a dry mouth, but you need to remember your CV has got you this far, so they must be interested in what you have to offer.
 When you're reading your invitation to attend, or you may get a phone call, make sure you ask some questions to help with your interview prep such as: